History of Asia: China

 Prior to World War II, China faced a civil war between Mao Zedong's Communist party and Chiang Kai-shek's nationalist party; the nationalists appeared to be in the lead.
-However, once the Japanese invaded in 1937, the two parties were forced to form a temporary cease-fire in order to defend China.
+However, once the Japanese invaded in 1937, the two parties were forced to form a temporary ceasefire in order to defend China.
 The nationalists faced many military failures that caused them to lose territory and subsequently, respect from the Chinese masses.
 In contrast, the communists' use of guerilla warfare (led by Lin Biao) proved effective against the Japanese's conventional methods and put the Communist Party on top by 1945.
 They also gained popularity for the reforms they were already applying in controlled areas, including land redistribution, education reforms, and widespread health care.
 For the next four years, the nationalists would be forced to retreat to the small island east of Fujian province, known as Taiwan (formerly known as Formosa), where they remain today.
 In mainland China, People's Republic of China was established by the Communist Party, with Mao Zedong as its state chairman.

 The communist government in China was defined by the party cadres.
 These hard-line officers controlled the People's Liberation Army, which itself controlled large amounts of the bureaucracy.
 This system was further controlled by the Central Committee, which additionally supported the state chairman who was considered the head of the government.
 The People's Republic's foreign policies included the repressing of secession attempts in Mongolia and Tibet and supporting of North Korea and North Vietnam in the Korean War and Vietnam War, respectively.
 By 1960 China and the USSR became adversaries, battling worldwide for control of local communist movements.

-Today China plays important roles in world economics and politics.
+In modern times, China plays important roles in world economics and politics.
 China today is the world's second largest economy and the second fastest growing economy.